MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 ## Latest labeling updates in Office 365

-See the latest information about how Azure Information Protection helps you to discover, classify, protect and monitor your sensitive information, wherever it lives:
+See the latest information about how Azure Information Protection helps you to discover, classify, protect, and monitor your sensitive information, wherever it lives:

 > [!VIDEO https://www.youtube.com/embed/UI0p9xqMNfI]

-And now other tests:

-<iframe src="https://www.youtube-nocookie.com/embed/UI0p9xqMNfI" width="640" height="320" allowFullScreen="true" frameBorder="0"></iframe>

-<iframe width="854" height="480" src="https://www.youtube.com/embed/UI0p9xqMNfI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Resources for Azure Information Protection